 How to add a WooCommerce product (or custom post type) to a group

 Our PPWP Group Protection extension enables you to search and select posts or pages by default.
 If you need to create a group of products or custom post types, please follow these 3 simple steps:

 Step 1: Go to Password Protect WordPress >> Settings page from your admin panel.

 Step 2: Select “Products” or your custom post type under Post Type Protection option.
 And then click “Save Changes”.

-Step 3: Go back to PPWP Group Protection dashboard and add new or edit an existing group.
+Step 3: Go back to PPWP Group Protection dashboard and add a new group or edit an existing one.
 You will notice that “Products” is already added to the post type list.

 Choose “Products” and then search for the products which you want to protect.

-Please note that if you REMOVE a custom post type from the Post Type Protection option, all content belongs to this post type WON’T be protected by our plugins, including PPWP Group extension.
+Please note that if you REMOVE a custom post type from the Post Type Protection option, all content belonging to this post type WON’T be protected by our plugins, including PPWP Group extension.

 However, all content added to a group still displays under group information.
 They will be locked again once you protect their post type.

 Select all posts under a post type (version 1.2.1 and lower)